 Devon’s outdoor pools and splash parks are usually open from May.

-Check which have confirmed they will open in May 2024 in my post about outdoor pools in Devon.
+Check which have confirmed they will open this month in my post about outdoor pools in Devon.

 Thinking ahead to June?
 Here’s my guide to what’s on in Devon next month.